 In addition, certain jurisdictions have enacted data localization laws and cross-border personal data transfer laws.
-For example, absent appropriate safeguards or other circumstances, the European Economic Area (EEA) and the United Kingdom have significantly restricted the transfer of personal data to the United States and other countries whose privacy laws it believes are inadequate.
-In June 2021, the European Commission released a new set of Standard Contractual Clauses, or "EU SCCs," that can lawfully be used for personal information transfers from Europe to the United States or most other countries.
-The EU SCCs require parties that rely upon that legal mechanism to comply with additional obligations, such as conducting transfer impact assessments and implementing additional security and privacy measures, which increases the difficulty of selling to European customers and may lead to longer sales cycles.
-While we have taken steps to mitigate the impact on us with respect to transfers of data, such as relying on the new EU SCCs, the efficacy and longevity of these transfer mechanisms remains uncertain.
-These mechanisms are subject to legal challenges and there is no assurance that we can satisfy or rely on these measures to lawfully transfer personal data to the United States.
-In addition, laws in Switzerland and the United Kingdom similarly restrict transfers of personal data outside of those jurisdictions to countries such as the United States that do not provide an adequate level of personal data protection but require their own, slightly modified transfer mechanisms, resulting in a patchwork of different methods and requirements for Europe alone.
-If there is no lawful manner for us to transfer personal data from the EEA, the UK, or other jurisdictions to the United States, or if the requirements for a legally-compliant transfer are too onerous, we could face significant costs relating to updating and amending vendor agreements to reflect changing transfer mechanisms or requirements.
+For example, absent appropriate safeguards or other circumstances, the EU has implemented a data-transfer regime that applies to transfers of personal information from the European Economic Area (EEA) to the United States.
+While the EU recently adopted an adequacy decision that covers transfers of personal information to the United States under the EU-U.S. Data Privacy Framework, there is no guarantee that the framework will survive legal challenges.
+In light of this uncertainty, we have taken steps to mitigate the impact on us with respect to transfers of data, such as relying on the European Commission's 2021 Standard Contractual Clauses, or EU SCCs.
+However, the efficacy and longevity of this transfer mechanism also remains uncertain as it may be subject to legal challenges and there is no assurance that we can satisfy or rely on it to lawfully transfer personal information to the United States.
+Moreover, the EU SCCs require parties that rely on them to comply with additional obligations, such as conducting transfer impact assessments and implementing additional security and privacy measures, which may make sales of our product to European customers more complex.
+In addition, laws in Switzerland and the United Kingdom similarly restrict transfers of personal information outside of those jurisdictions to countries such as the United States that do not provide an adequate level of data protection but require their own, slightly modified transfer mechanisms, resulting in a patchwork of different methods and requirements for Europe alone.
+If the requirements for legally-compliant transfers are too onerous, we could face significant costs relating to updating and amending vendor agreements to reflect changing transfer mechanisms or requirements.